Codecademy/docs/content/python/concepts/random-module/terms/choice/choice.md

 ---
-Title: random.choice()
+Title: '.choice()'
-Description: 'Takes in any iterable, and returns an item sampled at random from the iterable.'
+Description: 'Takes in any iterable, and returns an item sampled at random from that iterable.'
 Subjects:
   - 'Computer Science'
   - 'Data Science'